miegl/PiFmAdv/README.md

 To get samples of RDS data, call `get_rds_samples`.
 It calls `get_rds_group`, differentially encodes the signal and generates a shaped biphase symbol.
 Successive biphase symbols overlap: the samples are added so that the result is equivalent to applying the shaping filter (a [root-raised-cosine (RRC) filter ](http://en.wikipedia.org/wiki/Root-raised-cosine_filter) specified in the RDS standard) to a sequence of Manchester-encoded pulses.

 The shaped biphase symbol is generated once and for all by a Python program called `generate_waveforms.py` that uses [Pydemod](https://github.com/ChristopheJacquet/Pydemod), one of my other software radio projects.
-This Python program generates an array called `waveform_biphase` that results from the application of the RRC filter to a positive-negative impulse pair. *Note that the output of `generate_waveforms.py`, two files named `waveforms.c` and `waveforms.h`, are included in the Git repository, so you don't need to run the Python script yourself to compile Pi-FM-ADV.*
+This Python program generates an array called `waveform_biphase` that results from the application of the RRC filter to a positive-negative impulse pair. *Note that the output of `generate_waveforms.py`, two files named `waveforms.c` and `waveforms.h`, are included in the Git repository, so you don't need to run the Python script yourself to compile PiFmAdv.*

 Internally, the program samples all signals at 228 kHz, four times the RDS subcarrier's 57 kHz.